Mikecruzm/flatiron-frontend-phase-1-project/README.md

 ## video

-Here is a short video giving a run down of the project https://vimeo.com/848831017?share=copy
+Here is a short video, i recorded giving a run down of the project. https://vimeo.com/848831017?share=copy